hoosan/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   </tr>
 </table>

-### 7. Proposal to start the decentralization swap.
+### 7. Proposal to start the decentralization swap

 This proposal defines the conditions for the decentralization swap (e.g. how many ICP tokens should at least and at most be collected).